myduino/Hibiscus-Sense-Arduino/Exercise_02_Glowing_Light/README.md

 }

 void loop() {
-  // function for() to create decremental value by 1 start from 255 --> 0
+  // for() statement to create decremental value by 1 start from 255 --> 0
   // from OFF LED to linear increasing brightness, for active-low circuit for(int brightness = 255; brightness >= 0; brightness--){
     // ledcWrite() function will generate PWM output signal according to variable brightness value